SaicharanVeshala/credit-card-fraud-detection/README.md

 # Model Development

-The fraud detection model was trained on an imbalanced financial transaction dataset.
+The fraud detection model was trained on an imbalanced credit card transaction dataset.

 The workflow included:

-* data preprocessing
+- data preprocessing
-* feature engineering
+- feature engineering
-* feature scaling
+- feature scaling
-* model training
+- model training
-* evaluation on imbalanced classification metrics
+- evaluation on imbalanced classification metrics

 LightGBM was selected because of:

-* strong performance on tabular datasets
+- strong performance on tabular datasets
-* fast inference speed
+- fast inference speed
-* efficient handling of imbalanced data
+- efficient handling of imbalanced data
-* scalability for real-time prediction systems
+- scalability for real-time prediction systems

 ---